tbee/TECL/README.md

 TECL consist of a tree of TECL instances, mirroring the group structure.
 On each TECL instance you can 'get' the value of a field, but TECL supports converting that field to a specific type.
-TECL has build-in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow For for example, getting the value of a field as a String would look like this:
+TECL has build-in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow For example, getting the value of a field as a String would look like this:

 	get("field", String.class)

-Type String can be using for all fields, since the input is a text file.
+Type 'String' can be using for all fields, since the input is a text file.
 The buid-in types have convenience methods, so there is no need to specify the class, for example:

 	str("url") # String
 	integer("timepout") # Integer
-	grp("database") # Returns a new TECL for the subgroup
+	grp("database") # another TECL instance for the subgroup

 All methods also have a variant with a default value, which is returned in case the field does not exist:

 	get("field", String.class, "default")
 	str("field", "default")

-Since TECL is a tree, you can use the grp method to navigate to subgroups, or use slashes in the field identifier:
+Since TECL is a tree, you can use the 'grp' method to navigate to subgroups, or use slashes in the field:

 	str("/database/url")
 	integer("/database/timepout")